 What you’ll get from this book

 In a market predicted to be worth $750 billion globally by 2024, beauty brands and retailers are in a highly competitive and rapidly-changing environment that can seem contradictory.

 Market-leading multi-brand retailers such as Sephora and Ulta in the US, and Feel Unique and Cult Beauty in the UK – like all retailers – face a growing threat from Amazon.
-Yet at the same time, in the shadow of these giants, upstart direct-to-consumer (aka v-commerce) brands like Glossier have been able to cut through the noise by cutting out the middleman, empowered to reach their target audiences through channels including social media.
+Yet at the same time, in the shadow of these giants, upstart direct-to-consumer (aka vertical eCommerce) brands like Glossier have been able to cut through the noise by cutting out the middleman, empowered to reach their target audiences through channels including social media.

 In beauty, the customer experience is where the sale is won or lost, so while these two different business models face slightly different competitive challenges, ultimately both are seeking to engage the same consumers.
 And all must contend with the challenge of bringing the experience of shopping for cosmetics to life online.
 But how?

 The answers lies in mapping.

 Gartner has predicted that by 2018, 30% of large organizations will have improved their customer experience by integrating customer journey maps with business process models.
-Customer journey mapping can be a complex process, but a great place to start is the onsite experience.
-In this beauty ecommerce guide we’ll show you how to makeover your customer journey on your ecommerce site, across the three categories that have seen the most disruption:
+Creating a customer journey map can be a complex process, but a great place to start is the onsite experience.
+In this beauty ecommerce guide we’ll show you how to makeover your customer journey optimization process, across the three categories that have seen the most disruption:

 - Discovery: you know where your traffic has come from – whether it’s search, social, display or email – so it makes sense to map out where it might go next.
 In this section, we’ll take a look at how beauty brands are optimising the journey at this first touchpoint.